mjoblin/netdumplings/README.md

 * The packet sniffer kitchen `nd-sniff`
 * The dumpling hub `nd-hub`
-* Sample dumpling chefs in the `netdumlings.dumplingchefs` module
+* Sample dumpling chefs in the `netdumplings.dumplingchefs` module
 * Sample dumpling eaters `nd-print`, `nd-hubdetails`, and `nd-hubstatus`
 * Classes to help you write your own chefs and eaters